PGL50/Pewlett-Hackard-Analysis/README.md

 ![Number by Gender](./Resources/nonretiring_by_sex.png)

 - Here's another issue that could be addressed by the company.
 The salaries by Years on the job does not go up as people are at the company longer.
 In order to address this possibility I duplicated the Dept_emp.to_date value.
-I then used UPDATE to change the '9999-01-01' the '2021-08-13' to get a look at current emnployees and use date diff function without a ficticious date.
+I then used UPDATE to change the '9999-01-01' the '2021-08-13' to get a look at current emnployees and use date diff function without a ficticious, unreal date.
 I duplicated the date field to keep with good data governance procedure and not change original data.
-Date_part and Age functions were used to calculate from hire_date to the new date.
+Date_part and Age functions were used to calculate years from hire_date to the new to_date.
 ```SQL
 SELECT e.emp_no,
     e.first_name,